yokyong-sippawich/SippawichY.-Digital-Automation-portfolio/PowerAutomate/Weekly Report - PK Asset Movement/screenshots/README.md

 # Weekly Report – PK Asset Movement (Power Automate Flow)

-This flow runs weekly to copy the master Excel file into the archive, execute an Office Script to keep only the PK sheet, fetch the updated file, and email it to stakeholders as an attachment.
+This Power Automate flow runs weekly to prepare the PK Asset Movement report by copying the master file, running an Office Script to keep only the PK sheet, retrieving the updated file, and emailing it to stakeholders.

 ---

 ## 📌 Overview

-- Schedule: **Every Wednesday at 16:30 (UTC+07:00, Bangkok)**
+- Schedule: Every Wednesday at 16:30 (UTC+07:00, Bangkok)
-- Stack: **Power Automate**, **SharePoint**, **Excel Online (Office Scripts)**, **Outlook**
+- Systems used: Power Automate, SharePoint, Excel Online (Office Scripts), Outlook
 - Purpose:
-  - Automate weekly PK asset movement report preparation
+  - Automate weekly PK asset movement report
-  - Ensure consistent data processing with Office Script
+  - Ensure consistent and clean data using an Office Script
-  - Deliver the processed report to stakeholders reliably
+  - Send the processed file automatically via email

 ---